myalt2335/NitroGen/README.md

 # Why is it so slow?
 I didn't fine tune how long it sleeps between each request yet so in order to not overload the API I added a wait I knew would be long enough to be safe.
 Maybe a new entry in the V2.1.X series will fine tune how long the script sleeps.

-Oh also it skips all of V1 because all of V1 is in development purgatory for being hot garbage.
+Oh also it skips all of V1 because all of V1 is in development purgatory for being garbage.
 My first working version of the script was V2.1.0 which I replaced with V2.1.2 before I got the idea to make a github page.
-I then updated to V2.1.3 before I attempted to make a release.
+I then made a release version of V2.1.2 making it the first full release version, but far from the first version of the script.